Highpoint2000/DX-Alert/README.md

 <img width="1261" height="800" alt="grafik" src="https://github.com/user-attachments/assets/29c6da18-d18f-43de-8deb-59184cbb4ce3" />

-## Version 3.7 (The screenshot function requires version 3.9b or higher when using the scanner plugin!)
+## Version 3.7a (Rollback version - Please also update the scanner to version 4.2b!)

-- Automatic screenshot creation and sending via email and/or Telegram integrated (activate in the settings and restart after!)
+-Automatic screenshot creation and email sending has been removed, and the configuration has been cleaned up.

+Important note: Due to the diverse uses of the web server, especially the scanner, this function cannot currently be reliably implemented!

 ## Installation notes: